Phuire-Research/Stratimux/Axium.md

 Note here an additional departure of what would be supplied to the store is an array of concepts over that of a constructed dictionary of features.
 As the typical check of what action to choose at run Time had been that of comparing the type of actions via a reducer and/or effect via a string comparison.
 Here we are allowing for the additional buffer of knowing the concepts and their qualities ahead of time.
 This populates the action's semaphore tuple that corresponds the its concept and placement in the array of qualities that it contains.
 However you may still dispatch actions without the semaphore supplied and this comparison is made once to find that semaphore at run time.

 The design decision here allows us to forgo the need for dependency injection.
 And later we will discuss axium qualities that would allow the change of concepts loaded or generated into the axium at run time.
 Which if one chooses to alter the composition of the Axium, the generation is iterated upon.
-This accomplishes one of the primary qualities that satisfies the specification laid out by the Unified Turing Machine.
+This accomplishes one of the primary qualities that satisfies the specification laid out by the Muxified Turing Machine.
 Where by the finite symbol reference table is of a logical selection and permitting some testable ability to halt.
 Is the logical deterministic means of solving the halting problem of the classical turing machine.
 But this is only if we accept that concepts and their qualities have an amount of completeness towards their ability to halt.
 That the inability to halt, is a specific design choice or consequence of the machine at some point of scale, not yet accounted for, or done so on purpose.
 For example: while(true).
 As the axium in reality is just a recursive self transforming function, that removes the need for a loop.

 ```typescript
 export type AxiumState = {